 Raised in Chapel Hill, Susan attended Northeastern University School of Law (1984) and started her legal career with the Public Defender’s office in Charlotte.
 She moved back to the Triangle area with her husband, Bill Rowe, in 1987 and worked for NCOSH and then NC Prisoner Legal Services (1989-2005).
 She joined the staff of Carolina Legal Assistance (CLA) in 2005.
-Since 2007, when Governor Easley designated CLA as our state’s P&A (which became Disability Rights NC), Susan has focused on making the promise of community integration a reality for people in North Carolina and protecting the rights of people with disabilities living in institutions.
+Since 2007, when Governor Easley designated CLA as the state’s P&A (which became Disability Rights NC), Susan has focused on making the promise of community integration a reality for people in North Carolina and protecting the rights of people with disabilities living in institutions.

 Josh Prater – Paralegal